CompuTec/computec-docs/docs/processforce/user-guide/inventory/batch-control/batch-control-settings/manual-and-backflush-issue-type-configuration.md

 ## Backflush Issue Method

-The same principles apply to Batches back-flushing.
+The same principles that apply to manual issue types also apply to batch back-flushing.
+Ensuring accurate backflush settings prevents material shortages and maintains production efficiency.

+---
+Proper configuration of issue types in manual and backflush methods is essential for effective inventory management.
+By understanding how different issue types behave, businesses can optimize material issuance, improve tracking, and enhance overall operational efficiency.